No Review Yet

 Precious species of vegetation cover the entire area.
 Almost 70% of the park consists of wooded grassland, savannah, and riverine forest.
 According to a study, the park comprises 839 species of flora, of which 173 are vascular plants (Dicots: 140, Monocots: 26, Fern: 6, and 1 gymnosperm species).

 The undisturbed ecosystem in the park is home to an enumerable number of exotic species of mammals, reptiles, and birds.
-As per the record, around 642 faunal species, 30 mammals species, more than 250 species of birds, several species of snakes, and lizards are dwelling in the park.
+As per the record, around 642 faunal species, 30 mammals species, more than 250 species of birds, and several species of snakes, and lizards dwell in the park.
 The park is renowned for seizing glimpses of the Royal Bengal Tiger and the greater one-horned rhinoceros of Nepal.
 Initially, a few rhinoceros were translocated from Chitwan but reintroduced to this valley.
-Due to the strict security measures, the number of rhinos is increasing in the valley.
+Due to strict security measures, the number of rhinos is increasing in the valley.
 The other endangered animals around the park are wild elephants, swamp deer, and blackbuck.
 One can also locate rare gharial crocodiles and marsh muggers along the banks of Karnali river inside the national park.
 The river is also home to the exotic Gangetic dolphin often seen on the river surface.
 The Karnali and Babai rivers offer an excellent opportunity for sport fishing.
 The large masher, a game fish, is a fantastic catch.
 The dense riverine forests along river shores create the prime habitat for birds such as herons, egrets, black-necked stork, and little pratincole, the endangered birds such as Bengal florican, lesser florican, and Sarus Crane.

 The best time to visit the park is during three distinct seasons, early summer, autumn, and winter.
 From October through early April, the days are warm, and nights are cool and pleasant, making it a perfect season to enjoy the wilderness.